D1amond-GIT/global-earthquake-heatmap/README.md

 ## Result

-The resulting visualization highlights regions with high earthquake concentration, particularly along major tectonic boundaries such as the Pacific Ring of Fire.
+The resulting visualization highlights magnitude distribution indicates that the largest earthquakes were clustered around subduction zones in Asian and the western Pacific, while transform boundaries (e.g., San Andreas) primarily experienced lower-magnitude tremors.

 ## Note on Data